libavg/libavg/sphinxdoc/ui.rst

             :param avg.Point2D keySize: Size of each key.

             :param int spacing: Number of empty pixels between two keys.

+            :param string feedbackStr:

+                String containing if the key has a feedback use f for Fals and t for True (i.e.
+                :samp:`"fttttttttttf"`)

             :param string keyStr: